xinyee20/tp/docs/DeveloperGuide.md

 The first challenge we faced involved the planning stage, where we had to have various different entities (tutorial groups, lessons, students and their records) come together.
-Compared to **AddressBook**, which had a single `Person` object in the model, we had to revamp it to accommodate multiple entities such as `Group`, `Lesson`, `Student` and `StudentInfo`, while ensuring we adhere to principles such as Separation of concern and avoiding deep nesting.
+Compared to **AddressBook 3**, which had a single `Person` object in the model, we had to revamp it to accommodate multiple entities such as `Group`, `Lesson`, `Student` and `StudentInfo`, while ensuring we adhere to principles such as Separation of concerns and avoiding deep nesting.

 **Our solution to the challenge:**